QuintinAdam/Resume/README.md

     ```
     load 'resume.rb'
     ```
   - That will run the Resume.
+  - If you prefer a PDF version send me an email.
+QuintinJAdam@gmail.com